libp2p/js-libp2p/doc/GETTING_STARTED.md

 #### Multiplexing

 While multiplexers are not strictly required, they are highly recommended as they improve the effectiveness and efficiency of connections for the various protocols libp2p runs.
-Including a multiplexer will allow libp2p to run several of its internal protocols, like Identify, as well as allowing your application to easily run any number of protocols over a single connection.
+Adding a multiplexer to your configuration will allow libp2p to run several of its internal protocols, like Identify, as well as allow your application to easily run any number of protocols over a single connection.

 Looking at the [available stream multiplexing](./CONFIGURATION.md#stream-multiplexing) modules, js-libp2p currently only supports `libp2p-mplex`, so we will use that here.
-Bear in mind that future libp2p transports might have `multiplexing` capabilities already built-in (such as `QUIC`).
+Bear in mind that future libp2p Transports might have `multiplexing` capabilities already built-in (such as `QUIC`).

 You can install `libp2p-mplex` and add it to your libp2p node as follows in the next example.